benlk/columbus-regional-rail/_lines/airport-people-mover.md

 For comparison, the [Detroit People Mover](https://en.wikipedia.org/wiki/Detroit_People_Mover) is a circular line, most akin to the [defunct CBUS Circulator bus route](https://web.archive.org/web/20210923002929/https://www.dispatch.com/story/news/2021/08/20/cbus-cotas-popular-and-free-circulator-downtown-isnt-coming-back/8196863002/), and had 364,300 annual riders in 2022.
 The [Miami-Dade Metromover](https://en.wikipedia.org/wiki/Metromover) had more than 5.5 million annual riders in 2022.

-I would estimate we're looking at 10 million annual riders on this route, _easy_.
-But I haven't done the actual STOPS assessments.
+I would estimate we're looking at 10 million annual riders on this route.
+But I haven't done [the actual STOPS assessments](https://www.transit.dot.gov/funding/grant-programs/capital-investments/stops).
+This is a visionary proposal, not an actual application for FTA funding.

 ### Funding